Azure-Samples/azure-files-samples/AzFileDiagnostics/Linux/readme.md

 #  AzFileDiagnostics script for Linux

-The AzFileDiagnostics script automates detection of most of the common symptoms mentioned in the [Azure Files troubleshooting guide](https://docs.microsoft.com/azure/storage/files/storage-troubleshoot-linux-file-connection-problems) and helps set up your environment to get optimal performance.
+The AzFileDiagnostics script automates detection of most of the common symptoms mentioned in the [Azure Files troubleshooting guide](https://docs.microsoft.com/azure/storage/files/storage-troubleshoot-linux-file-connection-problems) and mounts the file share on the client machine.

 ## How to download the script